ericproffitt/TopicModelsVB.jl/README.md

 readcorp(;docfile="", lexfile="", userfile="", titlefil="", delim=',', counts=false, readers=false, ratings=false, stamps=false)
 ```

-The ```file``` keyword arguments indicate the path where the file is located.
+The ```file``` keyword arguments indicate the path where the respective file is located.

-It is often the case that even once files are correctly formatted and read, the corpus will still contain formatting defects which prevent the corpus from being loaded into a topic model.
-Therefore, before loading a corpus into a model, it's **very important** that one of the following is run:
+It is often the case that even once files are correctly formatted and read, the corpus will still contain formatting defects which prevent it from being loaded into a model.
+Therefore, before loading a corpus into a model, it is **very important** that one of the following is run:

 ```julia
 fixcorp!(corp; kwargs...)